QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 ### Configure Xorg

-After all, you should configure Xorg to use nvidia driver.
+Finally, you should configure Xorg to use nvidia driver.
 You can use *nvidia-xconfig* or do it manually:

 ~~~
 X -configure